AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/setup-precommit.md

 During [conda setup](./setup-conda.md/#set-up-conda), you should have installed the `pre-commit` software into your base environment.

-To turn on the pre-commit hooks for the OpenScPCA repository, you will need run the command `pre-commit install` from a terminal window inside the repository.
+To turn on the pre-commit hooks for the OpenScPCA repository, you will need to run the command `pre-commit install` from a terminal window inside the repository.

 Please follow these steps to do this:

-1. Open your `OpenScPCA` repository in GitKraken.
+1. Open your forked copy of the `OpenScPCA` repository in GitKraken.

 1. Click the `Terminal` button at the top of GitKraken.